schuderer/mllaunchpad/CONTRIBUTING.rst

     $ nox

    For more fine-grained control, you can ``nox -s a_session_name`` to only perform specific tests or checks.
-Run ``nox -l`` for a list of sessions.
+Run ``nox -l`` for a list of available sessions.

 6. Commit your changes and push your branch to GitHub::